3D Segmentation of Humans in Point Clouds with Synthetic Data

-\cvprsubsection{Qualitative Results} In Fig.\,\ref{fig:qualitative}, we show qualitative 3D instance segmentation results as well as 3D multi-human body-part segmentation results of \name{}.
-Our model works on point clouds from Kinect depth sensors but generalizes as well to out-of-domain point clouds as illustrated by the scans from the iPhone LiDAR.
-The quality of the human instance mask looks very convincing in both the Kinect and iPhone data.
-The model is able to clearly separate two closely interacting humans, as well as a person sitting on a sofa.
+Fig.\,\ref{fig:qualitative} shows qualitative results of \name{} for 3D instance segmentation and 3D multi-human body-part segmentation.
+Our model works on point clouds from Kinect depth sensors \emph{(left)} and generalizes to out-of-domain point clouds as shown by the scans from the iPhone LiDAR sensor \emph{(right)}. \name{} is able to {clearly segment} closely interacting humans, under strong occlusions, and in close contact with scene objects such as sofas or chairs.
 This is also reflected in the scores reported in Tab.\,\ref{tab:mhp_benchmark}.
-The body-part segmentation occasionally fails, specifically under unusual human body poses not seen during training.
-Additional qualitative results are provided in the supplementary material.
+The body-part segmentation can fail when people cross their legs (\ie{}, left/right confusion).
+Additional qualitative results are provided in the supplementary material Sec.~5.

-\cvprsection{Discussion and Conclusion} In this work, we have introduced \name{}, the first end-to-end model for 3D multi-human body part segmentation that operates directly on point clouds of cluttered indoor scenes.
-The key novelty is the two-level queries representing human instances and body-part instances respectively.
-We further demonstrated that with a relatively straightforward approach for synthetic training data generation, we can significantly improve 3D human segmentation performance over multiple tasks and models, and in particular under strong occlusion.
-In future work, we intend to explore more realistic training data that goes beyond the minimally clothed humans used in this work, and explore methods for more diverse human poses.
+\parag{Limitations.} Our unified \name{} shows considerable improvements over combinations of specialized state-of-the-art 3D segmentation methods; however, several limitations remain.
+Our method focuses on segmenting humans and body parts, while other works \cite{mask3d, minkowski, kpconv} primarily focus on 3D scene segmentation.
+In this context, it would be interesting to explore a unified approach that jointly predicts segmentation for both humans and scenes.
+Similar to existing work for placing humans into 3D scenes \cite{place, posa,wang2022humanise}, our pipeline generates humans with minimal clothing.
+To obtain more realistic training data, a promising avenue would be to integrate the generation of clothed humans \cite{CAPE:CVPR:20, chen2022gdna}.

-\parag{Limitations.} Our synthetic data generation approach is only an initial attempt at obtaining large-scale training data for 3D human segmentation tasks.
-While our initial results are very promising, further research in synthetic datasets is required.
-A limiting factor is the ability of PLACE\cite{place} to generate diverse human poses.
-A larger variety in synthetic human poses could potentially increase the body-part segmentation performance.
-We further need to label more challenging test scenes since the provided scenes are already solved on the 3D human instance and semantic segmentation tasks.
-The multi-human body-part segmentation tasks appear more challenging.
+\iccvsection{Conclusion} In this work, we have introduced \name{}, the first unified model for end-to-end 3D multi-human body-part segmentation, operating directly on point clouds.
+The key novelties of our transformer-based model are the two-level queries representing human and body-part instances, as well as the two-stage Hungarian matching for supervision.
+Using our synthetic training data generation framework, we have further shown that pre-training on synthetic training data can significantly improve 3D human segmentation performance on various tasks and models, especially in challenging conditions such as strong occlusion.
+We believe that \name{} is an important step towards holistic 3D scene understanding with human-scene interactions.